-'Lunch,' said Portia firmly.
-'In fact it's last night's supper and this morning's breakfast too.
+"Lunch," said Portia firmly.
+"In fact, it's last night's supper and this morning's breakfast, too.
 You absolutely must eat.
 I'm going to watch you.
 I don't care if I sound like the worst Jewish mother in the world.
-You simply must eat.'
-'Yeah, yeah.
+You simply must eat."
+"Yeah, yeah.
 Whatever.
-Look, Mum . . .'
-'Don't you "whatever" me!
+Look, Mum-" "Don't you 'whatever' me!
 I'm going to watch every sandwich going down your throat.
 And then sleep.
-You didn't go to bed at all last night, did you?'
-'Okay, okay ... only, look.'
+You didn't go to bed at all last night, did you?"
+"Okay, okay...
+Only, look."
 Albert grinned.
-'You've arrived at a historic moment.
+"You've arrived at a historic moment.
 The formal opening of the world's first anti-Cotter site.
-Watch this.'
+Watch this."
 Albert sat down at this computer again and his mouse started skating.

-'See? www.ihatecotter.co.au.
+"See, www.ihatecotter.co.au.
 Here's the welcome page.
-"Welcome to my parlour."
-That's Cotter in the centre of this web, I've made him look like a spider.
+'Welcome to my parlor.'
+That's Cotter in the center of this web, I've made him look like a spider.
 You move the mouse over the spider and he scuttles from one part of his web to the other.
 When you click, it tells you about each part, see?
-And you can look at different areas, like cupboards in the parlour?
-Here's a "Slap Cotter" page.
+And you can look at different areas, like cupboards in the parlor?
+Here's a 'Slap Cotter' page.
 When you click over his face, he gets slapped and it plays this sound.
-Hang on.'
-The cartoon sound of a ringing slap came from the computer speakers followed by a treble 'ouch!'
-'Pinched them from the Simpsons actually, but whatever.
+Hang on."
+The cartoon sound of a ringing slap came from the computer speakers, followed by a treble "Ouch!"
+"Pinched them from The Simpsons, actually, but whatever.
 There's a gossip page.
 As people log on they can add their own stories.
 See?
-I've put in stuff like "he only drinks milk", "he dyes his hair".
+I've put in stuff like 'He only drinks milk,' 'He dyes his hair.'
 He's trying to buy into the establishment.
-He's been giving money to St Mark's in Oxford.
-To the MCC as well, so he can jump the queue and become a member, so I've got links to the official MCC and St Mark's sites so real members can campaign against him from within.'
-'Darling, you can't do this.
-He'll sue.'
-'Let him.
+He's been giving money to St. Mark's in Oxford.
+To the Marylebone Cricket Club as well, so he can jump the queue and become a member, so I've got links to the official MCC and St. Mark's sites so real members can campaign against him from within."
+"Darling, you can't do this.
+He'll sue."
+"Let him.
 Let him bloody sue.
 That would be brilliant.
 How would it look?
 Suing a seventeen-year-old whose father he has been smearing in his papers?
 I don't think so.
 Even if he got some sort of injunction or whatever, imagine what it would start.
-You know what the net is like.
+You know what the Net is like.
 His name would be mud in days.
 He'd be the hate figure of all time.
-Share price would go frrfrfrfrfrfrrr . . .
-Check this out, this is a page of Conspiracy theories.
+Share price would go frrfrfrfrfrfrrr. . . .
+Check this out, this is a page of conspiracy theories.
 Cosima Kretschmer, okay?
 This says how she was acting under orders to expose Barson-Garland.
 She was his girlfriend.
 That kind of stuff.
 Oh, and you'll love this.
-Here's a page of photos with him bald ... you know like that kids' magnet man with the iron filings?
-You can give him beards and moustaches and different hair colours to see if he's actually a wanted criminal or something.
-You never know, someone may recognise him.
+Here's a page of photos with him bald . . . you know, like that kids' magnet man with the iron filings?
+You can give him beards and mustaches and different hair colors to see if he's actually a wanted criminal or something.
+You never know, someone may recognize him.
 That's the thing about Simon Bloody Cotter.
 Nobody knows who he is.
 Maybe he's a Nazi war criminal.
-Tell you what, let's make him Arvan blond . . .'
-'Darling, he's a bit young to be . . .'
-Portia broke off, very suddenly.
+Tell you what, let's make him Aryan blond..."
+"Darling, he's a bit young to be-" Portia broke off, very suddenly.
 Albert turned to look at her.
 She was staring at the screen, absolutely transfixed.
-'You look like you've seen a ghost, Mum.
-What is it?'
+"You look like you've seen a ghost, Mum.
+What is it?"
 Portia closed her eyes for a second.